bobcarroll/jira-client/README.md

 * Add and remove issue links
 * Create sub-tasks
 * Retrieval of Rapid Board backlog and sprints
+* Search assignable users for a project
+* Use OAuth to authenticate (see src/integrationtest/net/rcarz/jiraclient/OAuthTest for an example)

 ## Maven Dependency ##